 Tour Leader and coordinator @ Mallorca Urban Adventures.
 Creative traveller.
 Sea-addicted.
 Big heart.

-In Mallorca, hierbas is the liquor of choice, and locals know the best stuff is always made at home.
+In Mallorca, hierbas is the liquor of choice, and locals know the best stuff is always made at home (or on a Mallorca hierbas-making tour!).
 The tradition of selecting and brewing the herbs is a way to connect with the land and bring its aromas to the table.
 (Plus, Mallorcans just really love to eat and drink.
 A lot.)
 There’s a pride that comes in knowing how to recognise the plants in your local field and to use them.
 It’s also a way of honouring the past, as hierbas holds a long history in Mallorcan culture.